"Empowering Women to Change the World"

 Students are invited to visit the Campus Ministry Office to discover how they can become involved.
 For more information contact Ms. Gregor or click on one of the links below.

-Campus Ministry Resources
+Campus Ministry Programs

 The retreat program at Carondelet High School is designed to offer the CHS community time for rest, reflection, bonding with self, others, and God.
 The charism of the Sisters of St. Joseph and the CHS mission is woven into the themes of each retreat.